 These photographs will forever remind me of this most unsettling, unprecedented time.
 I am so incredibly grateful for my family and I am so very glad that I could talk to my mum on the phone.
 Once this is over, we as a family will celebrate birthdays, Mother’s Day and Easter.
 I am fortunate that unlike those who have lost their mother, I will be able to hug her again once it is safe to do so.

-I hope you are all well and are keeping yourselves and your loved ones safe (and sane!).Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+I hope you are all well and are keeping yourselves and your loved ones safe (and sane!).Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.